xbmc/xbmc/docs/GIT-FU.md

 ## 7. Working with commits
 All commit manipulating operations (commit, amend or fix a commit, etc.), start by adding your changes before committing:
 ```
-git add path/to/file/filename // stage single file
+git add path/to/file/filename // add single file
-git add .                     // stage all files on current directory
+git add .                     // add all files on current directory
-git add *                     // stage all files in current directory and subdirectories
+git add *                     // add all files in current directory and subdirectories
 ```

 ### 7.1.
 Create commit